manassaloi/manassaloi.github.io/_posts/2019-08-27-learn-business-strategy.markdown

 9. **[My fav one: Understanding Michael Porter](https://manassaloi.com/booksummaries/2017/07/17/understanding-porter-joan.html)** If you read this one you don't need to read another strategy book.

+10. **[Competing Against Luck](https://manassaloi.com/booksummaries/2017/07/22/competing-against-luck-christensen.html)**:  Customers don’t buy products or services; they "hire" them to do a job.

 Honorary mentions: **Good to great**, **Built to last**, **Blue Ocean Strategy**, **The Innovator’s Dilemma** I read them long back.
 Have to re read and take notes.